zeashel/mc-pets-can-ride-horses/README.md

 ## Known Issues

-- Slight delay when rotating the horse due to how tick functions behave.
 - Without Optifine/EMF installed, all acacia boats will be invisible.
 - Without Optifine/EMF installed, there will be a slight visual glitch of an invisible water patch when riding a horse.